 Lightning Round: Regional “Chatter” on Quality of Life

 All around the region communities of all sizes are taking innovative approaches to improve the quality of life for their residents.
+Topics include mobility, opioid abuse, greenway expansion, economic strategy and water management.
 You’ll hear a variety of perspectives on creating livable communities in a rapid-fire style from several presenters using a Pecha Kucha-like approach.
 Pecha Kucha (Japanese for “chatter) was developed as a way to share important ideas in a short amount of time.
 One simple ground rule applies: 20 slides displayed for 20 seconds each.
 We’ll give six minutes and 40 seconds to each presenter, then move on to the next one.
 If you have a short attention span but are interested in best practices for creating places where people want to live, work and grow their businesses, check out this session!

 It’s Going to Happen.
 Resources and Best Practices for Preparing, Managing and Recovering from a Disaster